 Estrogen given through a skin patch (transdermal form) or vaginal ring appears to have a lower risk of blood clots, stroke, and gallbladder disorders (such as gallstones) than with forms taken by mouth.

 Generally, women who have breast cancer, coronary artery disease, or blood clots in the legs, who have had a stroke, or who have risk factors for these disorders should not take estrogen therapy.

 Combination hormone therapy reduces the risk of the following:

 Progestogens have some benefits:

-Endometrial cancer: Taking a progestogen with estrogen almost eliminates the risk of endometrial cancer in women who have a uterus.
+Endometrial cancer: Progestogens prevent endometrial cancer in women who have a uterus and are taking estrogen.